LCH-1/cursor-notepads/README.md

 ## 📝 Usage

 ### Creating a New Note
-1. Click the "+" button in the Notepads view
+1. Click the "+" button in the Notepads view toolbar
-2. Enter a name for your note
+2. Enter a name for your note (defaults to "New Notepad")
-3. The note will be created and you can start editing
+3. The note will be created and appears in the list

 ### Editing a Note
-1. Click on any notepad in the list
+1. Click on any notepad in the list to open it
-2. Edit the content in the opened editor
+2. Edit the content in the opened editor (`.np` file with Markdown syntax highlighting)
-3. Save the file (`Ctrl+S` or `Cmd+S`)
+3. Save the file with `Ctrl+S` (Windows/Linux) or `Cmd+S` (macOS)
-4. A confirmation message will appear
+4. Changes are automatically saved to `notepads.json` (verbose notifications can be enabled in settings)

 ### Renaming a Note
-1. Right-click on a notepad
-2. Select "Rename"
+1. Click the ✏️ (edit) icon next to any notepad
-3. Enter the new name
+2. Enter the new name in the input box
+3. Press Enter or click OK

 ### Deleting a Note
-1. Right-click on a notepad
-2. Select "Delete"
+1. Click the 🗑️ (trash) icon next to any notepad
-3. Confirm the deletion
+2. Confirm the deletion in the modal dialog

 ### Reordering Notes (Drag & Drop)
 1. Click and hold on any notepad item